GRC Engineering

 Why 2026 Is the Inflection Year

+The audit fix.
 (1) Map your current GRC tooling against the four-stage maturity model.
 (2) Identify which workflows still require a human to initiate every step (Stage 1-2) versus workflows running autonomously with human review at checkpoints (Stage 3).
 (3) Map your three highest-volume manual workflows as agentic migration candidates: evidence collection, questionnaire completion, and vendor assessments.

 Seven Agent Types Powering Autonomous GRC Operations